RatnaPriya-2/CaterSpot--Catering--Order-System/README.md

 ### 🧑‍💼 Admin Verification Steps
 To verify the admin workflow:

-1. Register an admin account (first-time users only) and log in.
+1. Register an admin account and log in.
-2. Navigate to the **menu management section**.
+2. Navigate to the **Menu Management** section.
-3. Open the `data.js` file to add, update, or remove menu items by modifying food names, categories, prices, and image URLs.
-4. Refresh the application to see the updated menu reflected in the UI.
+3. The application initially uses predefined menu items from `data.js` as **seed data**.
+4. Select items from this list and **add them to the system menu**.
+5. Once added, products are stored in `addedProducts.js`, which represents the **active menu**.
+6. Verify that added products are available for users to browse.
-5. Navigate to the **Orders section** to view customer orders.
+7. Navigate to the **Orders** section to view user orders.
-6. Review order details and update order status through stages such as **Accepted**, **In Progress**, and **Completed**.
+8. Update order status through stages such as **Accepted**, **In Progress**, and **Completed**.
-7. Log out securely after verification.
+9. Log out securely after verification.

-> **Note:** Using `data.js` allows quick testing of menu changes without altering core application logic.
+> **Note:** This two-step flow (seed data → active products) is intentional and helps demonstrate admin-controlled menu management.

 ---